-CLEP and DANTES Credit Kelley School of Business does not accept CLEP or DANTES credit for business courses; however, the school will accept CLEP or DANTES credit awarded by other IUPUI academic units for nonbusiness courses.
+CLEP and DANTES Credit Kelley School of Business does not accept CLEP or DANTES credit for business courses; however, the school will accept CLEP or DANTES credit awarded by other IUPUI academic units for non-business courses.

-Credit for Independent Study by Correspondence The Kelley School of Business accepts a maximum of two courses (6 credit hours) taken by corresponce to satisfy degree requirements.
+Credit for Independent Study by

+Correspondence The Kelley School of Business accepts a maximum of two courses (6 credit hours) taken by correspondence as counting toward the degree requirements.
 However, because of their basic importance in the degree program, the following courses or their equivalents may not be taken by correspondence to satisfy admission or degree requirements:

-- · Business or economics courses; - Prerequisites (for both business and nonbusiness courses);

-Courses required for a major (for both business and nonbusiness courses).
+- · Business or economics courses - Prerequisites (for both business and nonbusiness courses) - Courses required for a concentration (for both business and non-business courses).